poshaughnessy/peteroshaughnessy.com/src/content/posts/2015-12-30-productivity-hacking.md

 early hours and to start feeling alert earlier (the reward).
 But sure enough, his new habit took hold; he had transformed himself from an ‘evening person’ into a ‘morning person’.

 > “This is the real power of habit: the insight that your habits are what you choose them to be.”
-> - The Power of Habit
+> &mdash; The Power of Habit

 As well as helping us to be healthier and happier, the right habits can help us to be more productive as developers.
 With a new year about to begin, it’s a good time to reflect on our routines and how we want to change them.
 By